Coder731/arrow_functions_challenge_from_template/README.md

 ### Attempt 2
 Where from here?
 #### Step 1:
-Tidy code by reemoving commented elements that definitely will not be used.
+Tidy code by removing commented elements that definitely will not be used.

 #### Step2:
 Add new code into original thoughts / plan under relevant comment(s)